Skip to main content

 Our tooth extraction services at 3275 North Point Pkwy, Suite #103 serve patients from Alpharetta, Johns Creek, Milton, Roswell, and beyond.
 View all locations.

-Gentle, Comfortable Extractions
+Ready for Gentle, Comfortable Extractions?

 ★★★★★